-- Our DIVERSE WORKFORCE HIRE PROGRAM will ensure that our hiring practices seek to employ women, minorities, veterans, people with disabilities and LGBTQ+; and to provide promotions and advanced responsibility for these workers by promoting from within our company when at all possible.
-To this end, we will host job fairs in areas within 30 miles of our marijuana establishment.
-Additionally, we will post our hiring opportunities with appropriate organizations.
-We will hold job affairs and post hiring opportunities every time we need to hire from outside the company. - Our EMPLOYEE TRAINING, MENTOR AND PROMOTION PROGRAM will help (1) advance employee growth, from these diverse communities, by providing on-the-job next-level training targeted on helping employees gain the new skillsets needed to advance to new roles that provide greater responsibilities; (2) provide mentor matches with other employees and management to support employee efforts and advancement; and (3) generate ongoing feedback from our team members to constantly measure the effectiveness of our efforts.
+• Our EMPLOYEE TRAINING, MENTOR AND PROMOTION PROGRAM will help (1) advance employee growth, from these diverse communities, by providing on-the-job next-level training targeted on helping employees gain the new skillsets needed to advance to new roles that provide greater responsibilities; (2) provide mentor matches with other employees and management to support employee efforts and advancement; and (3) generate ongoing feedback from our team members to constantly measure the effectiveness of our efforts.
 Advancement training will be ongoing.
 New skills development training will be formal quarterly training.
-Management trainee program training will be twice yearly with ongoing mentorship during the year for management trainees.
+Management trainee program training will be hosted twice yearly by Mainely Productions LLC with ongoing mentorship during the year for management trainees.